• Meetings

 W. Sun suggests using a buffer volume when doing chamber measurements in the canopy, because turbulence may cause ambient COS concentration to fluctuate rapidly.

-Three companies make commercially available units that have been deployed in the field:
+Four companies make commercially available QCL units that have been deployed in the field:

 Aerodyne (Wingate, Commane, Seibt, Maseyk, Berry, Yakir, Wohlfahrt, Kooijmans)

 Aeris Technologies (Meredith, Commane, Whelan).
-This last one is much less expensive (36k) but has yet to produce presentable data.
-We are hopeful.
+This last one is much less expensive but has yet to produce presentable data and operators have run into many problems.

 This material is based upon work supported by the National Science Foundation under Grant Number 1433257.